iLVL-Key/FFXI/gearswap/readme.md

-**PLEASE NOTE: These files require the Text plugin to be loaded in order to work.**
+**PLEASE NOTE: These files require the Text addon to be loaded in order to work.**

 # Features #
 ## Options ##